TaxReformYYC/website-jan-2018/source/_posts/Howdy-Abe.md

 Minimally, I require all the property reports for Rocky Ridge for this year.
 I will also require these reports for the 2019 tax season, preferably before assessments are mailed in early January.
 A year-over-year comparison will shed even more light on our problem.

 Though writing civic software has become a bit of a hobby, it's not something I want to pursue forever, because ultimately this is all a terrible waste of my time and money.
-Thank you for your offer of helping me acquire the data I need to build my community and hold my government to account.
+Thank you for your offer to help me acquire the data I need to serve my community and hold my government to account.
 Your quick consideration of this matter is appreciated.

-Peace,
+### Peace,

-Dan
+## Dan

 P.s., who is the most senior labourer in the ABU?
 I require email and postal addresses.
 I have several questions arising from this year's ARB decision that need to be addressed.
 I also want to extend a personal invitation.
 If this matter ends up in judicial review in 2019, it would not be fair or appropriate to have a subordinate face me at this year's ARB appeal.